 Getting an Interview

-I applied through an employee referral and the process took 4+ weeks – interviewed at St. Luke's-Roosevelt Hospital.
+I applied through an employee referral.
+The process took 4+ weeks – interviewed at St. Luke's-Roosevelt Hospital.

-I applied through a recruiter and the process took a day – interviewed at St. Luke's-Roosevelt Hospital (New York, NY) in February 2012.
+I applied through a recruiter.
+The process took 1 day – interviewed at St. Luke's-Roosevelt Hospital (New York, NY) in February 2012.